511 Gallery is now accepting applications for our Fall Internship 2019 Program.

 How to apply

-Please send your resume, cover letter, and an academic, art-focused, analytical writing sample to email@example.com with SUMMER 2019 INTERNSHIP APPLICATION as the subject line.
+Please send your resume, cover letter, relevant coursework list, and an academic, art-focused, analytical writing sample to firstname.lastname@example.org with FALL 2019 INTERNSHIP APPLICATION as the subject line.
+Only completed applications will be considered.